Why Squarespace is a Great Platform for your Restaurant's Website

 The best part?
 It's mobile-friendly.
-Seeing as how the vast majority of folks who visit a restaurant’s website are on their phones and most of these people want to see your menu, ensuring that it is easy to read on a phone is critical to a well-functioning restaurant website.
+Since the vast majority of folks who visit a restaurant’s website are on their phones, and most of these people want to see your menu, ensuring that it is easy to read on a phone is critical to a well-functioning restaurant website.

 3. Deep Integration

-One of the best features of Squarespace is the ability to use your content in various places across your site.
-While this might not be as important for a smaller restaurant, if you are selling consumer packaged goods, specialty food products or retail items on your site, this tool can be incredibly helpful.
+One of the best features of Squarespace is its ability to use your content in various places across your site.
+While this might not be as important for a smaller restaurant, if you are selling consumer packaged goods, specialty food products, or retail items on your site, this tool can be incredibly helpful.

 4. Beautiful Design